 As fall is upon us I am already getting excited for the seasonal change and all things pumpkin!
 Fall means trips to the farm, scarecrows, the harvesting of pumpkins and apples, and of course the fiery changing of leaves.
 Although we don’t get to witness the leaves changing color this far south, we can always dive into a good book to take us there!
-We’ve put together some of our favorite books about fall for you to enjoy.
-Take a look!
+We’ve put together some of our favorite books about fall for you to enjoy during your fall theme activities.
+Take a look at our favorite fall books for kids!

 Fall Books for Kids